DYBE

-DYBE (106.3 FM), broadcasting as Klick FM 106.3, is a radio station owned by Quest Broadcasting Inc. and operated by 5K Broadcasting Network, Inc. Its studios and transmitter are located at Puentebella Subd., Purok 5, Brgy.
+DYBE (106.3 FM), broadcasting as Klick FM 106.3, is a radio station owned by Quest Broadcasting Inc. and operated by 5K Broadcasting Network.
+Its studios and transmitter are located at Puentebella Subd., Purok 5, Brgy.
 Taculing, Bacolod.

 History

 DYBE first signed on the air in 1993 as Killerbee 106.3 with a Top 40 format.
 On April 29, 2013, this station, along with the other Killerbee stations, were relaunched under the Magic moniker (adopted from its then-parent station).
 It went off the air sometime in 2022.

 In November 2022, the station returned to the airwaves as K-Five under the management of 5K Broadcasting Network, which operates 103.9 Radyo Bandera Sweet FM.
 It airs a classic hits format.
 In September 2023, it rebranded as Klick FM.